czl9707/notes-n-writings/Python Async Tests.md

 As of 2025, Most software systems handle concurrency in some form, allowing multiple operations to occur simultaneously -- 'sharing' becomes the nature.
 Therefore, forcing sequential execution is no longer necessary.
 That's probably why libraries like `Cucumber` and `Playwright` support concurrency out of the box.
 From this perspective, test concurrency should mirror the concurrency model of the system being tested--sequential testing of concurrent systems creates an unnecessary constraint.

-## Concerns when Running Tests Concurrently
+## Challenges When Facing Concurrency

 Just like making a single-thread service support multi-thread in most cases won't be simply adding more threads without any other changes, the same principle applies to testing.